 |

-Most ex-Navy versions of the C-446 that ended up on the Dutch surplus market,
+From most ex-Navy versions of the C-446 that ended up on the Dutch surplus

-have their keys missing.
+market, the keys are missing.
 And even worse: in most cases the machines are

 locked.
 Over the years, we've seen many machines that were severely